Cornwall AONB Walk

 Walk Route Description

 Although it has been 20 years since I walked the North Cornwall section of the South West Coast Path and most of the details have faded from my memory, the names Trevose Head and Constantine Bay are still evocative.
 The coastline here is about as rugged as it gets.
-The walks and the views are fantastic.
+The walk and the views are fantastic.

 Start at the car park in Porthcothan (Grid ref.
 SW859719) and turn right on to the B3276.
 Head east up the bank and then turn up the first lane to your left.
 Follow this North for 2/3 mile.
 Past the caravan park you will see some holiday cottages to your right.
 Between these and the farm take the track off to the right.
 Through the farmyard the path follows the field edge to a gate.
 The path becomes a little indistinct in places for the next few miles.
 My advice is to look carefully for the stile leaving each field that you enter.
 If you can't see one, take a compass bearing from the map and follow it.